US Star Pacific Wrecks Your donation today supports the next 15 years

 Pilot History

-Col. Richard H. Carmichael, commanding officer of the 462nd Bombardment Group.
+Col. Richard H. Carmichael was the Commanding Officer (C. O.) of the 462nd Bombardment Group (462nd BG).
 Carmichael was one of the pioneers of heavy bombers operations in the Pacific.
-He commanded the 19th BG in 1942 when it was the sole B-17 Group in the Southwest Pacific.
-Carmichael survived and spent a year in Japanese captivity.
+He commanded the 19th Bombardment Group (19th BG) during 1942 when it was the sole B-17 Group in the Southwest Pacific.
+Carmichael sucessfully bailed out and was a Prisoner of War (POW) for a year until liberated at the end of hostilities.
+Postwar, he remained in the United States Air Force (USAF) and retired with the rank of Major General.
+He passed away on April 14, 1983.
+He is buried at Arlington National Cemetery at Section 30, Site 874-RH.

 Aircraft History